-See video for fuller explanation of pre-operative patient assessment.
+See video for a more detailed explanation of pre-operative patient assessment.

 The Triple Tibial Osteotomy operation

-Your dog will stay in hospital overnight and receive pain relief during this period.
-Once your pet has been assessed as making a complete recovery he or she will be able to go home with you with a course of antibiotics and anti-inflammatory pain medications.
+Your dog will stay in hospital overnight and receive continuing pain relief during this period.
+The next morning your pet will be assessed and plans will be made for them to go home with a course of antibiotics and anti-inflammatory pain medications.

 Post-operative analysis for cruciate ligament repair

-Post-operative X-rays are taken following the operation to check the plate position and correction angle with calculations being made to ensure that a good result has been achieved.
+Post-operative X-rays are taken following the operation to check the plate position and correction angles with calculations being made to ensure that a good result has been achieved.

 To discuss why your dog may be experiencing lameness, please call one of our friendly Vets at Sydney Animal Hospitals.